kennysexton/website.v2/readme.md

 ![Lazy Loading](https://imgur.com/JZbU6x0.jpg)

-The website uses lazy loading avoid performance problems caused from the heavy network demand of loading photos.
+The website uses lazy loading to avoid performance problems caused from the heavy network demand of loading photos.
 The gallery will first load a spinner to keep the page responsive.

 ![Lighthouse Performance](https://imgur.com/SftVqdT.jpg)

 Once all page content is loaded, then the browser will begin swapping the spinner with the appropriate photo.
-This process happens fast enough that it is unnoticeable on most network connections.
+This process happens fast enough that it is unnoticeable on strong network connections.

 ## Hosting